MatthysDev/slidesApp2/README.md

-# Mdx slides template
+# Alternation slides

-I make this project with mdx-deck slides to have a template
+I make this project with mdx-deck slides to have a support for my alternation presentation

 ## Start the project